mbpictures/youtube-information-parser/Readme.md

 # Youtube Information Parser
 [![npm](https://img.shields.io/npm/v/youtube-information-parser)](https://www.npmjs.com/package/youtube-information-parser)

-This module allows you to retrieve fast information about title, creator, clicks, thumbnails and raw video urls of any youtube video you want!
+This module allows you to retrieve information about title, creator, clicks, thumbnails and raw video urls of any youtube video you want!

 ## Installation
 To install this module, simply run the following command: